Edward-choi/COMP2113project/README.md

 5. Program codes in multiple files
     Special games stored in multiple files and access them using Makefile

 Compilation instructions: Download all Makefile, .cpp and .h files.
 Compile them with the command "make main".
 Then all .cpp and .h files will be compiled automatically.
+Input "make clear" to clear all compiled files.

 Execution instructions: Execute the main.cpp with the command "./main".